bronnimannj/figure8_disaster_pipeline/README.md

 - [Possible improvements](#improvements)

-## Motivations <a name="motivations"></a>
+## Motivations and Summary <a name="motivations"></a>

 This project is part of the nanodegree [become a data scientist](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) of [Udacity](https://eu.udacity.com/).

+Summary of the project:

+Following a disaster (flood etc), there are usually millions of communications related to this disaster.
+Either directly or by social media.
+This data, when collected, could be analysed to know at once which organisations need to be contacted to send help.

-In this project, I am using a NLP pipeline with the NLTK package and a web app in Python.
+In this project, I am using a NLP pipeline with the NLTK package to categorise the emergency messages based on the needs of the person sending the text.
+Then, I created a web app that takes as inpu any text message and categorizes it.

+The models were trained on real life disaster data provided by Figure Eight.

 ## Packages used <a name="packages_used"></a>

 - os
+- sys
 - numpy
 - pandas
 - re